 There was no restaurant where people were eating a big pile of food, which we definitely needed.
 Most were also pretty expensive, so we went for pizza.
 The salad I had was good, but not the pizza.
 The waitress was grumpy as well.
 The ice cream was nice.

-The pizza's were big but didn't have any salt, which we really needed after sweating for 6 days.
+The pizzas were big but didn't have any salt, which we really needed after sweating for six days.

-At the campsite we drank some wine.
+At the campsite, we drank some wine.
 Bram had bought French beer as well.
-We went to bed on time, because tomorrow we planned to climb the Ventoux.
+We went to bed on time because we planned to climb the Ventoux the following day.